AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 ## Step 2: Configure the community preferred region for community

-The Community Preferred Region setting should be used when opting out so that clients are aware of the appropriate region to use.
+Use the **Community Preferred Region** setting to communicate the appropriate region to use for clients.
+Repeat these steps for each applicable community.

+**Note:** You can skip this step if you are not using <xref:communities>.

 1. Elit pariatur aute aliqua quis Lorem in excepteur commodo mollit ea.

 1. Ullamco nulla quis est excepteur.